inpsyde/vip-composer-plugin/README.md

 6. Copy "dev paths" into VIP folder
 7. Create and configure `wp-cli.yml` if necessary

-This is the **default option** and it is assumed if no other option is passed.
+This is the **default option** and it is assumed if no option is passed.